powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 **simulShunt**
 The `simulShunt` property is an optional property that defines whether the load flow is allowed to change sections of a shunt compensator with multiple sections or not.
 The default value is `false`.

+**dc**
+The `dc` property is an optional property that defines if you want to run an AC power flow or a DC power flow.
+The default value is `false`.

 ### Default parameters
 The default values of all the optional properties are read from the [load-flow-default-parameter](../../user/configuration/load-flow-default-parameters.md) module, defined in the configuration file.